TosbackCgusBridge-Bot/CGUs-versions/Ft/Privacy Policy.md

 *   Market research data such as readership patterns
 *   Usage statistics

 We may also collect information that we request from you regarding your use of our service or that we collect automatically about your visit to our sites.
-Please see our Cookies Policy for more details.
+Please see our Cookie Policy for more details.

 **Use and Disclosure of Personal Information**
 We use your Data for purposes which may include: